 Live examples in Sheets

-Go to this spreadsheet for the examples of the DATE function shown above that you can study and use anywhere you would like.
+Go to this spreadsheet for the examples of the DATE function shown above, so that you can study and use them anywhere you like.